MathCancer/PhysiCell/README.md

 + Added new sample intracellular projects: physiboss_cell_lines, ode_energy, and cancer_metabolism

++ Added parsing of `dt_intracellular` XML element in modules/PhysiCell_settings.cpp (associated with the `intracellular_dt` global parameter in PhysiCell_constants.{h,cpp}).
+However, it is up to each intracellular model as to how, or if, it will be used.

-+ Added parsing of `dt_intracellular` and `intracellular_data` XML elements in PhysiCell_settings.cpp (and `intracellular_dt` global parameter in PhysiCell_constants.{h,cpp}).
-However, we do not actively use them in the intracellular sample projects yet.
-More thought is needed on how to properly use them.
++ Added parsing of `intracellular_data` XML element in modules/PhysiCell_settings.cpp to determine.
+However, it is not currently used by the intracellular sample models.
+It may be used for debugging in the future.

 + Updated the [Quickstart](documentation/Quickstart.md) guide, primarily to reflect necessary changes for intracellular solver libraries.